Tiny but Mighty: Why Your Microbiome Runs the Show

 4. Leaky Gut Syndrome

-Leaky gut is often associated with chronic inflammation and can be a result of dysbiosis in the microbiome and low levels of microbial by-products like Indolepropionic Acid (Zhao et al., 2016).
-This condition has been linked to autoimmune diseases, food allergies, and even mental health disorders.
+It’s often associated with chronic inflammation and is a result of dysbiosis in the microbiome and low levels of microbial by-products like Indolepropionic Acid.
+This condition has been linked to autoimmune diseases, food sensitivities, and even mental health disorders.

 5. Small Intestinal Bacterial Overgrowth (SIBO)